Shoukat Aziz: Education

 Shoukat Aziz was born in Daya Tribal Area, Kurram District, into the Chamkani Khanikhel tribe in 1996.
 As a child he was keenly aware of injustice and was noted for his intelligence.
 When Aziz turned seven, his parents sent him to live with his uncles in the Saddar area of Peshawar (in Kyber Pakhtunkhwa Province), in order for him to receive a higher quality education than he would have had access to in the Tribal Autonomous Zone.

 Aziz began his activism while he was a student at the Government College of Peshawar, which he attended from 2011 to 2013.
 Together with Abdul Rahim, Umar Orakzai, and Halim Orakzai, Aziz founded the FYO at the age of sixteen.
-He created it in direct response to the unequal access to education that children and youths in the Tribal Automous Zone of Pakistan were receiving, as well as to address structural inequalities that ethnically Pashtun youth face, such as discrimination, lack of access to schooling, and lack of resources due to political corruption.
+He created it in direct response to the unequal access to education that children and youths in the Tribal Autonomous Zone of Pakistan were receiving, as well as to address structural inequalities that ethnically Pashtun youth face, such as discrimination, lack of access to schooling, and lack of resources due to political corruption.
 Shoukat Aziz brought egregious schooling conditions to the attention of the press, including students' assigned schools being over 10 miles away and across mountain ranges, school buildings being dilapidated or used to house farm animals, teachers receiving salary but not arriving at schools to teach, and schools not existing where the government claimed schools had been built.

 Originally, the FYO was named the FATA Students' Organization (FSO), but the name was changed to encompass all youth, not just students.
 Aziz, and through him the FYO, focused on their efforts on advancing the rights of Pashtun and tribal youth, which are minority groups that are heavily discriminated against within Pakistan.
 He and the FYO also worked to advance women's and girls' rights.

 From 2014 to 2018 Aziz attended the University of Peshawar, studying Political Science.